Show Table of Contents

 Copy the shape files to a new folder in the My Tableau Repository\Shapes folder in your Documents folder.
 The name of the folder will be used as the name of the palette in Tableau.
 In the example below, two new palettes are created: Maps and My Custom Shapes.

-In Tableau, click to the right of the dimension name on the shape legend, and choose Edit Shape.
+In Tableau, right-click (control-click on Mac) the shape legend, and choose Edit Shape.

 Choose the new custom palette in the drop-down list.
 If you modified the shapes while Tableau was running, you may need to click Reload Shapes.